Nutritionize

 Add FRESH FRUIT (banana, berries, etc) to whole grain/ multigrain/sprouted cereal.

-Make HEALTHY MUFFINS and QUICK BREADS by adding FRUITS & VEGETABLES (cranberries, blueberries, sweet potato, pumpkin, zucchini, dates, etc), NUTS and NUTBUTTERS, DRIED FRUITS, PROTEIN POWDER (whey, soy, rice, egg, etc), SPICES and FLAXMEAL.
+Make HEALTHY MUFFINS and QUICK BREADS by adding FRUITS & VEGETABLES (cranberries, blueberries, sweet potato, pumpkin, zucchini, dates, etc), NUTS and NUTBUTTERS, DRIED FRUITS, PROTEIN POWDER (whey, soy, rice, egg, etc), SPICES and CHIA SEEDS (for extra Omega 3's, fiber and antioxidants!).

 Use NUTBUTTERS (walnut, almond, cashew, soy or peanut WITHOUT hydrogenated oils) on whole grain bread or rice cakes instead of butter.
 Make a smiley face for the kids with a bit of whole fruit spread.